Aki-chan-12/Computational-Practices-Sound-and-Image-Processing/README.md

 Project 3: "Forest Scene"

+This video clip provided as a file in here is a cut version, if you want to see the full version, please check the link at the end of README.md

 Brief outline of what it does:

 This project is a simulation of falling leaves in a forest.
 It creates a visual representation of leaves falling from the trees and being inﬂuenced by wind.